Belligerently/Belligerently.github.io/guide.md

 # User Guide

 Welcome to the user guide.
-This section will help you get started and explain the basics of SpecMatrix!
+This section will help you get started and install SpecMatrix

 ## Install